CheeGY/cheegy.github.io/_posts/2021-01-10-IntroChapterFreeman.md

 - A. R. Teel, _A nonlinear small gain theorem for the analysis of control systems with saturation_, IEEE Trans.
 Automat.
 Contr., (1994).
 To appear.
 - Z.-P. Jiang, A. R. Teel, and L. Praly, _Small-gain theorem for ISS systems and applications_, Math.
 Control Signals Systems, 7 (1994), pp. 95-120.
 - E. D. Sontag, _State-space and I/O stability for nonlinear systems_, in Feedback Control, Nonlinear Systems, and Complexity, B. A. Francis and A. R. Tannenbaum, eds., Lecture Notes in Control and Information Sciences, Springer-Verlag, Berlin, 1995, pp. 215-235.
-- E. D. Sontag AND Y. Wang, _On characterizations of the input-to-state stability property_, Syst.
+- E. D. Sontag and Y. Wang, _On characterizations of the input-to-state stability property_, Syst.
 Contr.
 Lett., 24 (1995), pp. 351-359.
-- E. D. Sontag AND Y. Wang, _New characterizations of input-to-state stability_, in Proceedings of the Conference on Information Sciences and Systems, Princeton, New Jersey, Mar.
+- E. D. Sontag and Y. Wang, _New characterizations of input-to-state stability_, in Proceedings of the Conference on Information Sciences and Systems, Princeton, New Jersey, Mar.
 1996.
 To appear.
-- Z.-P. Jiang, I. Mareels, AND Y. Wang, A Lyapunov formulation of nonlinear small gain theorem for interconnected systems, in Proceedings of the IFAC Nonlinear Control Systems Design Symposium, Tahoe City, California, June 1995, pp. 666-671.
+- Z.-P. Jiang, I. Mareels, and Y. Wang, _A Lyapunov formulation of nonlinear small gain theorem for interconnected systems_, in Proceedings of the IFAC Nonlinear Control Systems Design Symposium, Tahoe City, California, June 1995, pp. 666-671.

+In Chapter 3 of the book, a Lyapunov framework that combines the guaranteed stability and ISS frameworks is developed.
+In the problem formulation, set-valued maps are used to describe constraints.
+Usage of set-valued maps in control theory dates back to the early sixties and is currently used in viability theory for differential inclusions and nonsmooth analysis.
+Here are the references:
+###Set-valued maps
+- A. F. Filippov, _On certain questions in the theory of optimal control_, SIAM J. Control, 1 (1962), pp. 76-84.
+- T. Wazewski, _On an optimal control problem_, in Proceedings of the Conference on Differential Equations and Their Applications, Prague, 1963, pp. 229-242.

+###Viability Theory for differential inclusions
+- J. S. Shamma, _Construction of nonlinear feedback for l1-optimal control_, in Proceedings of the 33rd IEEE Conference on Decision and Control, Lake Buena Vista, Florida, Dec.
+1994, pp. 40-45.
+- J. S. Shamma, _Optimization of the e~-induced norm under full state feedback_, IEEE Trans.
+Automat.
+Contr., 41 (1996).
+To appear.
+- J.-P. Aubin, _Viability Theory_, Birkhs Boston, 1991.
+- M. Kisielewicz, _Differential Inclusions and Optimal Control_, PWN-Polish Scientific Publishers, Warszawa, Poland, 1991.

+###Nonsmooth analysis
+- F. H. Clarke, _Qualitative properties of trajectories of control systems: A survey_, J. Dynam.
+Contr.
+Syst.
+To appear.
+- B. S. Mordukhovich, _Generalized differential calculus for nonsmooth and set-valued mappings_, Journal of Mathematical Analysis and Applications, 183 (1994), pp. 250-288.
+- B. S. Mordukhovich, _Necessary optimality and conhvllability conditions for nonsmooth control systems_, in Proceedings of the 33rd IEEE Conference on Decision and Control, Lake Buena Vista, Florida, Dec.
+1994, pp. 3992-3997.